byt3bl33d3r/tailscalesd/README.md

 # Prometheus Configuration

-See [here](https://github.com/cfunkhouser/tailscalesd#prometheus-configuration) for an example of how to configure prometheus to scrape the data serverd by TailscaleSD.
+See [here](https://github.com/cfunkhouser/tailscalesd#prometheus-configuration) for an example of how to configure prometheus to scrape the data served by TailscaleSD.

 # Credits